microtrain/bootcamp/05-HTML/04-Resume.md

 ## Lab - HTML Resume

 Create an HTML version of your resume for your GitHub Pages site.
-Commit your changes and push them to master.
+Commit your changes and push them to main.

 ## Lab 2 - Semantic Meaning